AppliedMechanicsLab/ENGN0310/CourseNotes/Torsion/SP3.md

 \end{align}
 $$

-Evaluating the integral we get that
+Evaluating the integral, we get that
 $$
 \begin{align}
 \theta(L)&=0.0189958\\